fission-codes/spec/dialog/pomo_db/pomo_ra.md

 Where `a1, a2, ..., an` give the names of each attribute, and `v1, v2, ..., vn` their values.

-Each tuple within a relation also has a content identifier (CID), as described in the specification of the [query engine](../dialog/query-engine.md#132-content-addressing).
+Each tuple within a relation also has a content identifier (CID), as described in the specification for [PomoLogic](pomo_logic.md#132-content-addressing).
 This CID can be accessed through a special control attribute that this document will denote as `$CID`: however implementations are RECOMMENDED to use their type system to differentiate between such attributes.

 # 3. Operations